4lejandrito/creepyface/README.md

   ],
   // Time (in ms) to restore the default image after the last input
   timeToDefault: 1000
+  // The angle (in degrees) inside which the pointer will be detected
+  fieldOfVision: 150
 })

 // at some point restore the original image and stop creepyface